9001/copyparty/README.md

         * [upload events](#upload-events) - the older, more powerful approach ([examples](./bin/mtag/))
     * [handlers](#handlers) - redefine behavior with plugins ([examples](./bin/handlers/))
     * [identity providers](#identity-providers) - replace copyparty passwords with oauth and such
+    * [using the cloud as storage](#using-the-cloud-as-storage) - connecting to an aws s3 bucket and similar
     * [hiding from google](#hiding-from-google) - tell search engines you dont wanna be indexed
     * [themes](#themes)
     * [complete examples](#complete-examples)